LachlanMJ/phys3116_Richard_Fine_Men_and_Zhiyi_Wang_-Nicole-/Meeting.md

 - Investigate outliers in the Age–[Fe/H] relation.
 - Consider adding kinematic data (radial velocities, proper motions) to explore potential accreted clusters.
 - Merge datasets where possible and start simple classification of clusters (in-situ vs accreted).

+# PHYS3116 Group Project – Week 5 Meeting Notes

+**Date:** 17/10/2025
+**Time:** 16:00 – 16:10
+**Attendees:** Nicole, Oscar, Lachlan

+## Agenda
+- Follow up from Week 3: Plotted many more relationships that we believe to be useful in identifying accreted clusters.
+- Included metalicity vs galactometric center plot.
+- Confirm Python code works and plots are readable.

+## Possible Next Steps
+- Investigate outliers in the Galactometric radius–[Fe/H] relation.
+- Begin to identify what all of these plots mean and how we can determine which clusters are potentially acreted.